PriyankaTiwary123/AutoComplete/questions.md

 # 8. How many arguments does setState take and why is it async.

-SetState can take 2 arguments which are
+SetState can take 2 arguments which are:

-`1. newState : This can be either an `Object`or a`function` with prevState as a parameter.
-If its an Object then react will perform shallow merge.`
+1. newState : This can be either an `Object`or a`function` with prevState as a parameter.
+If its an Object then react will perform shallow merge.

-`2. callback: This is an optional argument and can be executed once the state has been updated and component has been re-rendered`.
+2. callback: This is an optional argument and can be executed once the state has been updated and component has been re-rendered.

 ```javascript
 setState(object | (prevState: object) => object, callback?: () => void)